jamespmernin/React-UseEffect/README.md

 ### Adding Search Functionality

-Here useffect will run anytime the movieTitle has been changed in state.
-When movieTitle has been changed then the `makeApiCall()` function is exectued.
+Here `useEffect` will run anytime the `newSearch` has been changed in state.
+When `newSearch` has been changed then the `makeApiCall()` function is exectued.
 If fetching the data has been successful then it will update `setMovieData` to the returned data.

 ```js
 import React, { useState, useEffect } from 'react';